martanierychlo/Filaments_DK/README.md

 # Filaments_DK
 Frontiers in Microbiology publication: Candidatus Amarolinea and Candidatus Microthrix Are Mainly Responsible for Filamentous Bulking in Municipal Danish Wastewater Treatment Plants

-This repository contains R code and data that allows to reproduce analysis and figures presented in the publication mentioned, as well as metadata for general analysis (metadata.xlsx), and for the analysis of detailed Aalborg W time-series (metadata_Aalborg W.xlsx).
+This repository contains R code and metadata that allows to reproduce analysis and figures presented in the above publication, as well as metadata for general analysis (metadata.xlsx), and for the analysis of detailed Aalborg W time-series (metadata_Aalborg W.xlsx).

 otutable and tax files are available upon request.